KrisMarboe/DTUCourseViewer/README.md

 ### Less important
 - Make this README-file better
 - Make the colors of each department unique
+- The whole page could use a facelift as we are no longer in 1990..

 ### Important
 - Fix the "search" input in dat.gui.
 This includes: